kwkevinlin/BatchLinkScanner/README.md

 # Batch Link Scanner
-A Chrome Extension that selectively opens URLs for highlighted text.
+A Chrome Extension that selectively opens URLs in highlighted text.

-The cure for Carpal Tunnel Syndrome! (just kidding)
+Cure your Carpal Tunnel Syndrome today